gristlabs/grist-help/help/en/docs/access-rules.md

 ![Access rules](images/access-rules/access-rules-stage-column.png)

-In the `Rules for table Orders` group, click the three-dot icon (...), and select `Add Default Rule` to add a rule that isn't limited to specific columns.
+In the `Rules for table Orders` group, click the three-dot icon (...), and select `Add Table-wide Rule` to add a rule that isn't limited to specific columns.
 Let's deny access to all rows for non-Owners as a starting point, then add back in the ones we want.
 We can do that with the condition `user.Access != OWNER` with `Deny All` permissions.
 Then, we add another default rule by clicking `+`, and